Separate tank battalion: Experience

 The separate tank battalions performed well in Europe and Italy, but new equipment was prioritised for the armored divisions.
 This meant that these battalions were slow to receive upgraded equipment, such as the 76 mm Sherman and the new M24 Chaffee.

 One example of this occurred to the 752nd Tank Battalion, serving in Italy.
 It was February 1945 before the unit was equipped with 76 mm Shermans.
 In March, however, the battalion was issued 17 new M24 Chaffee light tanks.
 This proved a boon to operations:

 Since the light tankers were now equipped with 75 mm guns, they were moved into the lines for additional fire power, and to relieve some of the medium units which had been in position constantly since the previous October.

 But it appears that the new tanks had been issued in error.
+(Note: A similar situation befell the 751st Tank Battalion in Italy at the same time - M24s that had been issued to them were taken by the 1st Armored Division and the 751st were reissued with M3/M5s that were in very poor condition.)
 A few weeks later they were taken away and the battalion was re-issued M5s.

 The battalion were then issued a "reserve company" of older M4 Shermans to do with as they saw fit:

 Seventeen M4 tanks had been received as a reserve pool for the outfit, and each of the medium companies exchanged one platoon of their M4A3s for an equal number of the 75 mm tanks.
 Plans called for the use of the older tanks to be used in advancing through the mine fields, and the newer jobs to be held as replacements in the event of loss or damage in the advance.
 Some 50 additional men were also drawn by the Battalion and were assigned to Dog company to be held as reserves.
 The new men were given a rapid orientation course on the tanks and were tentatively assigned to the reserve vehicles to form an emergency company in the event of its being needed.

 The infantry support role was also augmented by the presence of Tank Destroyer battalions, which were originally created to blunt potential armored thrusts by the enemy.
 But, after the Battle of the Bulge, German armor was rarely used en masse, which allowed them to be used more in support roles.